 The objective of this study is to identify feasible, regional, corridors suitable for application of Bus on Shoulder System (BOSS) services in Wake, Durham, and Orange counties, and recommend an implementation strategy for these identified corridors based on current and future bus routes and the existing conditions of the roadways.
 Currently, GoTriangle bus operators have the option to move to the shoulder on a segment of I-40 between NC-15/501 and Wade Avenue at Blue Ridge Road, as well as between exits 301 (I-440) and exit 312 (Hwy 42).
 This study will evaluate potential corridors where BOSS can be an effective and low-cost tool to keep the region's buses on-time as congestion increase on major roads.
 When properly planned, designed, and implemented, BOSS operations have proven to be successful in multiple cities in the US over the past 20 years.
 The study will also identify any modifications to the existing roadways that would need to occur for BOSS operations to be successful (e.g., pinch points, rumble strip locations, adding shoulder width and/or depth, improved signage, etc).
 The regional study would occur in close coordination with state and federal stakeholders, such as the State Highway Patrol and FHWA.
-This technical study is anticipated to be jointly funded by CAMPO, DCHC MPO, GoTriangle and NCDOT.
+This technical study is anticipated to be jointly funded by CAMPO and GoTriangle.
+Technical partners for the study include DCHC MPO and NCDOT.

 FY 2021 Budget PL funds STBGP funds Match Additional Member

 BOSS Study

 CAMPO \$25,000 \$20,000 \$5,000

+DCHC

-DCHC MPO \$25,000 \$25,000
+MPO

-GoTriangle \$25,000 \$25,000
+GoTriangle \$75,000 \$75,000

-NCDOT \$25,000 \$25,000
+NCDOT

 Total FY 21 \$100,000